MaximeMonnier/Floppy-bird/README.md

 ## Customization

-To change de parameter of the Game change the general settings in `script.js`
+To change de parameter of the Game change the "general settings" in `script.js`

 `const gravity = 0.8;`